Table of Contents Show

 - REO Sale – If a property fails to sell at auction because no one bids the Plaintiff’s minimum, it reverts to Plaintiff, in this case, the bank.
-This makes it a real estate-owned property, which means the bank now owns it.
+This makes it a real estate-owned property, meaning the bank owns it.
 Most are sold as quickly as possible through a local agency at a significant markdown.
 It’s not preferable as it makes the bank responsible for paying any liens and evicting occupants.

 5 Steps to Buying a Foreclosure5 Steps to Buying a Foreclosure

 1. Hire a Real Estate Agent1.
 Hire a Real Estate Agent